Expert advice to find a backpack with the fit and function you need for high-altitude adventures of any duration.

 How much is too much?
 Bigger isn’t necessarily better.
 You want to be prepared without overpacking and straining your back.
 Adults should not carry a load of more than 20 percent of their body weight, while the target weight for children should stay between 10-15 percent.
 Even though there’s a lot of lightweight outdoor gear on the market, a petite person probably can’t handle a 105-liter pack when fully loaded.
 The duration of your adventure should also play a part in your decision.
 Longer trips obviously require more food, water and gear.
 Use the chart below to guide your purchase, factoring in any personal wants and needs.
 For instance, parents hitting the trail with children may want a larger pack than listed because they usually end up hauling extra stuff (snacks, snacks and more snacks!) up the hill to keep their kids happy.
 Ultralight backpackers with lots of compressible gear, on the other hand, may prefer a smaller pack.

-Our general rule for choosing the right size pack: For day hikes up to 12 hours, a 15-30 liter pack will carry the essentials and a few extra items.
+Here is our general rule for how to choose the right size backpack for hiking: For day hikes up to 12 hours, a 15-30 liter pack will carry the essentials and a few extra items.
 Single overnight trips usually require 25-50 liter bags with your sleeping bag attached to the exterior straps, which most packs of this size include.
 For a weekend trip (up to 2 nights) we prefer bags between 45-55 liters.
 If we're going for a multi-day hike between 3-5 nights we'll pack between 50-80 liters.
 Any expedition trips of 5+ nights definitely require more gear, 75-105 liters, especially if the season requires heavier layers.